Back Pain After Car Accident & Back Injury From Car Accident

 What is an epidural?

-An epidural involves the injection of anti-inflammatory medication into the space between the spinal cord and the dura mater known as epidural space.
-It is used to reduce nerve pressure and numb any pain in the area.
-Epidural Steroid Injection is not the same as epidural anesthesia administered during surgery or childbirth.
+An epidural is a medical procedure that involves injecting anti-inflammatory medication into the epidural space, the area between the spinal cord and the dura mater.
+This helps to alleviate nerve pressure and numb pain in the affected area.
+It’s important to note that an epidural steroid injection differs from the epidural anesthesia administered during surgeries or childbirth.

 Risks and side effects of epidural